Peliha-ip/End-Colonialism/README.md

 Features:
 - Endermites can weave end cocoons and then pupate into endermoths.
 - Endercats can be tamed with chorus fruits or enderfish.
-Unlike normal cats, they are immune to projectiles, and when a player falls in the void, instead of dying,
+Unlike normal cats, they are immune to projectiles, and when a player falls in the void, instead of dying, you teleport right next to it.